-Obviously, we could go on and on with all of the changes that have occurred over the last few years in marketing for real estate agents, but for our purposes here, we can sum it up with this simple, single truth... homeowners are inundated and overwhelmed with the sheer number of folks reaching out to them to sell and promote their real estate services.
+Obviously, we could go on and on with all of the changes that have occurred over the last few years for agents, but for our purposes here, we can sum it up with this simple, single truth... homeowners are inundated and overwhelmed with the sheer number of folks reaching out to them to sell and promote their services.
 Let's say that another way... aren't you tired of people constantly selling you things (or trying to)?
 Homeowners are no different.

 ...You've got this!